songyandong/documentation/cli/README.md

 ### ppio storage object
 - **Description**:
-  Display information about the specified Object of the current node
+  Display information about the specified Object of the current node.
 - **Usage**:
   ```bash
   ppio storage object <object-hash>